For prospective students: Hear about our MLS program, including: Specializations, Career Opportunities, Scholarships Available, and Application Tips

 - Daily Column on Simpson Trial Developments, Legal Pad (January-October, 1995).

-- Victims Must Be Held Accountable for Their Own Crimes, Los Angeles Daily Journal (Jan.
+- Victims Must Be Held Accountable for Their Own Crimes, Los Angeles Daily Journal at 6 (Jan.
 28, 1994).

 - Should the Law Blame the Victim Who Takes Revenge?
-(When Victims Strike Back; Part 1), Los Angeles Times (Aug.
+(When Victims Strike Back; Part 1), Los Angeles Times at B7 (Aug.
 3, 1993).

-- Dissecting the King Verdict: Prosecutor’s Mistakes, Jurors’ Subconscious Racism, Led to Acquittals, Los Angeles Daily Journal (May 7, 1992).
+- Dissecting the King Verdict: Prosecutor’s Mistakes, Jurors’ Subconscious Racism, Led to Acquittals, Los Angeles Daily Journal at 6 (May 7, 1992).